Rev. Fr. Paul A. Kaplanis, Dean

 On June 27, 1982, Father and Presbytera Evi (Spiliopoulou) Kaplanis were married at the Dormition Greek Orthodox Church in Danbury.
 In 1983, he graduated with his Master's of Divinity Degree and upon receiving the Taylor Scholarship, Father enrolled in the Master's Program at the University of Thessaloniki, Greece.

-Over the years, Father served on the Youth Committee of the Metropolis, held the Office of Secretary on the Archdiocese Presbyter's Council for 8 years and is currently a member.
+Over the years, Fr.
+Paul has served on the Youth Committee of the Metropolis, held the Office of Secretary on the Archdiocese Presbyter's Council for 8 years.
+Most recently he held the same position for 4 and is currently serving as it's Vice-President.
 He also served as the only priest representative for Greek Orthodox Archdiocese on the Charter Revision Committee.
 Currently he is the President of the Metropolis of Atlanta Clergy Syndesmos.
 Father's hobbies include, sports, old movies, golf (although he rarely plays) and reading.

 Rev. Fr.
 Christos P. Mars, Presbyter

 Fr.
 Christos Mars was born and raised in Palos Hills, IL, a suburb of Chicago.
 He grew up in the Community of S.S.
 Constantine and Helen under the watchful eye of Fr.
 Byron Papanikolaou of blessed memory.